DillonBArevalo/smugglesAndSnuggles/README.md

 ## This project is not finished yet and thus this readme is for me, the developer, to put my notes.
 It will be updated to be a proper readme when the project is at a reasonably presentable point

+## bugs
+- 3 players online (phone, chrome, and incognito) and all three aren't showing up in the lobby
+- requesting multiple times works (shouldn't)
+  - correct message shows after sending, but when you click the name from the list again it gives you the form again
+  - line 32 in lobby. error is in setPlayerInviteStatus: doesn't save state in players dataset, only in selected player. dumb.
+- phone user seems to trigger a leave event but not leave lobby.
+  - state goes to undefined but stays in lobby. strange. maybe talk to PN about it?
+- people sometimes don't show up in the lobby
+- safari seems to log an error with PN sometimes. more investigating could be good.
+  - looks to be on unsubscribeAll()?

 ## next steps

 1. ~play online~